-At Vt-IR we can help to isolate where the cause may lie and together will work with your industry professionals to begin a treatment plan to assist your horse return to full performance.
+Vet-IR's imaging services can help to isolate where the cause may lie and together work with your industry professionals to begin a treatment plan to assist your horse to return to full work and level of performance.